 Cleaning & Maintenance Tips

-Regular cleaning by dusting/sweeping & wiping is the first step to maintain lustrous look-n-feel of natural stones.
+Regular cleaning by dusting/sweeping & wiping is the first step to maintain the lustrous look-n-feel of natural stones.
 It extends the life of stones and its beauty as well.
 Let’s see some general tips for 2019 to clean and apply maintenance practices first.

 Tip 3 – General Cleaning & Maintenance Tips

 - Dust is containing settled particles in the air.
 Sand and dirt enter through footwears and dirty feet.
-So, most of home and office interior flooring demand regular sweeping and wiping using warm/cold Prepare a schedule for it.
+So, most of the home and office interior flooring demand regular sweeping and wiping using warm/cold Prepare a schedule for it.

 - Exteriors require 3 to 5 times cleaning depending on foot traffic, foliage shredding, and dusting intensity by external vehicles.
 Public places need daily cleaning with machines and manual applications.

 - Use a fluffy mop or brush with soft bristles.
-Natural material is a good choice, but it has a shorter lifespan.
+The natural material is a good choice, but it has a shorter lifespan.
 So, select manufactured options checking the smoothness of bristles.
 Hand dusters are also useful in particular use cases.
 Countertops like places require cleaning with soft and dry clothes only due to the limited areas they cover.

 - Cold or warm water is good for cleaning all kinds of stones.
-Always try to use soft mop or rag for cleaning the stone surfaces with water.
+Always try to use a soft mop or rag for cleaning the stone surfaces with water.
 Apply circular motions by going left and right while sweeping large areas.

 - Machine vacuums and sweepers are suitable for public and large spaces but be careful with the status of their parts touching the stone surfaces.
-They should not damage or leave any scratch on the surface due to wear and tear of old machines.
+They should not damage or leave any scratch on the surface due to the wear and tear of old machines.

-- Avoid acid solutions available in the market as well as vinegar, lemon juice, and other natural acid containing solutions to apply on calcareous stone types.
+- Avoid acid solutions available in the market as well as vinegar, lemon juice, and other natural acid-containing solutions to apply on calcareous stone types.
 Acids used to react with calcium-based minerals/chemicals and damage the surfaces severely.

-- For silicates, apply branded acid containing solutions only under the supervision of expert cleaning service providers or on the advice of stone professionals.
+- For silicates, apply branded acid-containing solutions only under the supervision of expert cleaning service providers or on the advice of stone professionals.
 The market offers neutral pH-based solutions for cleaning like detergent powders, liquids, and sprays.
 Use those as per the instructions are given by manufacturers.

 Tip 4 –Area/space Specific Cleaning & Maintenance Tips